 Image via https://pixabay.com/en/dollar-currency-money-cobweb-592511/

-As per what the US think-tank is about to say, 2018 could possibly be the ultimate year for the biggest ever geopolitical crisis which is going to be equal to the 2008 Great Recession that the Americans faced.
-The Eurasia Group, in its annual report warned America of the few biggest risks that the world will be facing and they also alerted that the any of these major risks would lead to the biggest issues in 2018.
-The President of Eurasia Group, Ian Bremmer said that there are many countries which feel that they don’t require repairing the present state of geopolitical recession.
+2018 could be the ultimate year for the biggest ever geopolitical crisis equal to the 2008 Great Recession that the Americans faced.
+The Eurasia Group, in its annual report, warned America of the few biggest risks that the world will be facing and they also alerted that any of these major risks would lead to the biggest issues in 2018.
+The President of Eurasia Group, Ian Bremmer said that many countries feel that they don’t require repairing the present state of geopolitical recession.
 They don’t feel it’s a looming problem.

-Even the US-Iran tensions, the corrosion of institutions regarding the developed world and the brand new wave of protectionism, there are definitely the biggest risks for 2018.
-Here are few to take into account.
+Even with the US-Iran tensions, the corrosion of institutions regarding the developed world, and the brand new wave of protectionism, there are definitely the biggest risks for 2018.
+Here are a few to take into account.

-China is the next global leader as US gives way
+China is the next global leader as the US gives way

-In spite of the Chinese domestic issues, their political model is touted to be the strongest than others, especially during a time when the political model of the US is considered weak.
-With respect to investment and trade, China is always leaning towards the urge to get economic control on the global network of nations.
-As per the think-tank, they are also leaning towards policy preferences of Beijing and this clearly implies that China is giving way to international standard which shows very less resistance.
+Despite the Chinese domestic issues, their political model is touted to be the strongest, especially during a time when the political model of the US is considered weak.
+Concerning investment and trade, China is always leaning towards the urge to get economic control on the global network of nations.
+As per the think-tank, they are also leaning towards policy preferences of Beijing and this clearly implies that China is giving way to the international standard which shows very little resistance.

 Too many chances of accidents which could end up in a war

-No, there are no chances of initiating a World War III but the Eurasia Group emphasises on the absence of global security in the US and also among its allies.
-Due to the boost in non-state and sub-national actors who are able to initiate destabilisation of a region, there are more chances of accidents.
-They can arise in the form of cyberattacks, the US-Iran-Russian presence in war of Syria, the North Korea tensions and terrorism.
+No, there are no chances of initiating World War III but the Eurasia Group emphasizes the absence of global security in the US and also among its allies.
+Due to the boost in non-state and sub-national actors who can initiate the destabilization of a region, there are more chances of accidents.
+They can arise in the form of cyberattacks, the US-Iran-Russian presence in a war of Syria, the North Korea tensions, and terrorism.
 A small mistake in any of the aforementioned areas could lead to an impending war.

 Global Tech cold war is on the rise